Tasha876/Project1/README.md

 <a name="next_steps"></a>
 ## 5. Next steps
-This is a very basic planner and several features could be added, some of these include (but are in no way limited to):
+Several features could be added, some of them are as follows:
 - better UI
 - use of an API that gives less preference to US cities (the current one shows Melbourne in the US instead of Australia etc.)